New Estimands for Experiments with Strong Interference: Summary Information for Data Sets

 \section{Summary Information for Data Sets}

-Here we give tables to summarize the simulated cholera trial outcomes released by \cite{perez2014assessing}, insurance takeup by farmers in the experiment of \cite{cai2015social}, and wristband-wearing decisions made by students in the school interventions described in \cite{paluck2016changing}.
+Here we give tables to summarize the simulated cholera trial outcomes released by \cite{perez2014assessing} (and available in the R package \texttt{inferference} described in \citeappendix{saul2017recipe}), insurance takeup by farmers in the experiment of \cite{cai2015social}, and wristband-wearing decisions made by students in the school interventions described in \citeappendix{paluck2016changing}.
 An aggregate table of the actual outcomes for the cholera trial is given by Table \ref{table: vaccine real data}.

 A comparison of Tables \ref{table: cholera sim summary} and \ref{table: vaccine real data} shows that the actual population is much larger than the simulated data set ($N$=74K vs 1.7K), and has much lower rates of cholera incidence (0.003 vs 0.17).
 As the simulated outcomes were fit to the actual data as a function of treatment (including neighborhood vaccination) and observed covariates (age and distance to water), we speculate that the covariate distributions were shifted to a higher-risk subpopulation.